DevExpress-Examples/asp-net-web-forms-gridview-clone-functionality-in-batch-edit-mode/Readme.md

 }
 ```

-3. Handle the client [BatchEditStartEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event to insert values of the previous row to the newly created row.
+3. Handle the client [BatchEditStartEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event to insert values of the previous row into the newly created row.

     Use the [rowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditStartEditingEventArgs.rowValues) object to define a value for cells in edit mode (every cell in Row edit mode and the focused cell in Cell edit mode) and the client [SetCellValue](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditApi.SetCellValue(visibleIndex-columnFieldNameOrId-value)) method to assign values to cells that are not in edit mode (unfocused cells in Cell edit mode).